-Web hosts like Bluehost conveniently feature WordPress hosting and installation within their platform.
+Like I mentioned above, SiteGround conveniently features managed WordPress hosting and installation within their platform.
 What initially might seem to be the most difficult and intimidating part of creating a dad blog (physically building the blog) is probably the easiest step!

 Building A New Dad Blog: Building An Audience

 You’re now ready to share your daddy life with the world.
 As I mentioned at the start, the best bloggers are those who are genuine, consistent, and relevant to their readers.
 Be a dad who writes about being a dad.
 Stay within the confines of your overall “brand”.